-The centre-back has twice come close to joining the Giallorossi in his career, but on both occasions a move failed to materialise
+The center back has twice come close to joining the Giallorossi in his career, but on both occasions a move failed to materialize.

-The 25-year-old spent seven years with Torino before opting to cross the Turin divide and join the reigning Serie A champions over the summer, but says he could well have been a Giallorossi player had things turned out differently.
+The 25-year-old spent seven years with Torino before opting to cross the Turin divide and join the reigning Serie A champions but says he could well have been a Giallorossi player had things turned out differently.

 “Therefore I returned to Torino and the directors were able to resolve the problem, proving I was Italian.”